Rheumatic Heart Disease Control Programs

 - The TIPS Handbook, tools for implementing rheumatic heart disease control programmes is a resource to support the development and delivery of RHD control programmes in an international context.

 Notifiable diseases legislation in Australia

-Acute rheumatic fever is a notifiable condition in Western Australia, Northern Territory, Queensland, New South Wales and South Australia.
+Acute rheumatic fever is a notifiable condition in Western Australia, South Australia, Northern Territory, Queensland and New South Wales .

-Rheumatic heart disease is notifiable in Western Australia and South Australia.
+Rheumatic heart disease is notifiable in Western Australia, South Australia, Northern Territory and Queensland.